troclaux/notes/auth.md

     - access tokens are exposed while in transit, while refresh tokens are stored securely and only used to request new access tokens
     - access tokens are bearer tokens, where "possession equals authority"
     - access tokens can be stolen in cross-site scripting (XSS) attacks
+  - bearer token: a type of access token that is sent with the request to access protected resources
+    - included in the Authorization header of the request, prefixed by the word "Bearer"
+  - Sender-Constrained Tokens (SCT): tokens that are bound cryptographic to the client through a process that uses certificates or private/public keys
+    - can use JWTs

 - cookie: small piece of data stored on client's browser by websites to remember stateful information
   - e.g. user preferences, items in a shopping cart, refresh and access tokens, etc